Erbach, Baden-Württemberg: History

 The oldest known mention of Erbach was in the Konstanz Tithe Book in 1275 as a parish called Irlebach, although findings dating from the Neolithic Age indicate the area around Erbach was settled earlier.
 Erbach received town privileges on 1 August 2002.

 In 1972 the community Ringingen was incorporated into Erbach.
 In the course of community reforms in 1974 the communities Bach, Dellmensingen, Donaurieden and Ersingen were also incorporated into Erbach.

 Politics

 The mayor is elected for a term of eight years.
 The term of office of Paul Roth ended on November 26, 2010.
-His successor is Achim Gaus, who was elected on October 24, 2010 in the second round and has taken up his duties on 1 January 2011.
+His successor, Achim Gaus, was elected on October 24, 2010 in the second round and took up his duties on 1 January 2011.

 Gemeinderat

 The elections on May 25, 2014 led to the following results.

 Town twinning

 Erbach is twinned with Wolkersdorf im Weinviertel in Austria since 1981 and Thorigny sur Marne in France since 1982.